Welia Health continues literacy initiative

 The campaign extends Welia Health’s work with Reach Out and Read Minnesota.
 The Reach Out and Read model incorporates books into pediatric well-child visits, starting at six months and continuing through age five.
 Through the program, Welia Health providers use age-appropriate books as a tool to gauge a child’s development and to encourage parents to read to their children.

-Research shows that Reach Out and Read program promotes literacy, and Welia Health is a proud partner by offering books to our pediatric patients.
+Research shows that the Reach Out and Read program promotes literacy, and Welia Health is a proud partner by offering books to our pediatric patients.
 According to a National Institute of Health study, “This simple and inexpensive intervention, delivered as part of well-child care, changed parent attitudes toward the importance of reading with their infants and toddlers.
 Through these interventions, parents and their children read more together, and this in turn was associated with enhanced language development in older toddlers in a diverse group of families.”

 Importance of reading to babies and toddlers